Enzyme-Linked DNA Displacement (ELIDIS) Assay as an innovative immunoassay platform

 Development of ELIDIS

 Under the ERC Consolidator Grant PRO-TOOLKITS, we have developed a novel immunoassay, which we have named Enzyme-Linked DNA Displacement (ELIDIS).
-This technology has all the characteristics to meet this need and become an alternative to ELISA.
+This technology has all the characteristics to meet the need for an alternative to ELISA.

 In short, ELIDIS involves two steps and is based on the use of enzyme-conjugated DNA strands and disposable electrodes.
-ELIDIS retains the advantageous properties of ELISA (high sensitivity and specificity) but, unlike ELISA, is easier to perform, does not require enzyme-labeled antibodies, and, more importantly, can be performed using portable electronic devices such as a laptop or smartphone without the need for additional instruments.
+ELIDIS retains the advantageous properties of ELISA (high sensitivity and specificity) but, unlike ELISA, is easier to perform.
+It does not require enzyme-labeled antibodies and, more importantly, can be performed using portable electronic devices such as a laptop or smartphone without the need for additional instruments.

 Project Goals

 With these considerations in mind, in this PoC project we will validate the ELIDIS assay as a candidate to replace ELISA in any biotech and biopharma laboratory.
-To achieve the above goal, we will:
+To achieve this goal, we will:

 1. Validate the ELIDIS assay for the detection of two model targets (Trastuzumab and EGFR).